sun1devil/MoveMe/README.md

 ![Homepage](assets/images/Homepage.PNG) "MoveMe Homepage")
 ![Upcoming Events](assets/images/upcoming-events.PNG "MoveMe Upcoming Events Results")

-Enter your preferred user name and join others in the timeless game of Rock Paper Scissors.
-Once you're at the head of the queue, you'll gain access to the chat and face off against another player!
-See how many wins you can achieve and how many players you can defeat.

 ### Prerequisites

 You need to have a modern browser able to handle HTML5, Javascript, and CSS.
 We used Google Chrome.